 A "Return of Title IV Funds Calculation" will be done for students who receive Federal Financial Aid upon withdrawal from the College.
-Federal aid funds are considered "carned" based on the percentage of the semester actually completed.
+Federal aid funds are considered "earned" based on the percentage of the semester actually completed.
 In some cases, federal funds already disbursed to the student as a refund will need to be returned to the College for repayment to the federal aid programs.
 A student who remains enrolled and attends class through the 60% point in the term is eligible to retain 100% of the federal grant and loan funds.
-The return of State and College funds may follow a similar schedule.
-(A more detailed explanation is available in the Financial Aid section of the catalog or by contacting the Financial Aid Office.)
+The return of State and College funds will also be proportional to the percentage of semester completed.
+(A more detailed explanation is available in the Financial Aid Section of the catalog or by contacting the Financial Aid Office.)